The Exceptional Set in Goldbach's Problem with two Chen Primes: Introduction

 for all but $O(N^{1-\delta})$ natural numbers $m\leq N, m\equiv 4 \pmod{6}$.
 Since we do not understand $\Lambda_{\text{Chen}}(n)$ directly (we do not even know the mean value of this function), we need to employ a suitably chosen sieve minorant $\omega_{\text{Chen}}(n)\leq \Lambda_{\text{Chen}}(n)$.
 Chen's famous result ensures the existence of such a minorant (sometimes called Chen's sieve) with

 for some constant $c>0$.
 However, we cannot immediately insert this minorant $\omega_{\text{Chen}}(n)$ into~\eqref{eq:maintarget}, since

 is not necessarily true as $\omega_{\text{Chen}}(n)$ can also take negative values.
 In the existing literature, there are two ways to overcome this issue.
 First, one may apply a so-called vector sieve inequality.
-However, this weakens the sieves and is the reason that~\cite{matomaki} (and the works before it) cannot reach two Chen primes.
+However, this weakens the sieves and is the reason that the results in~\eqref{eqn1} cannot reach two Chen primes.
 Second, one can apply a transference principle based approach.
 This approach was introduced to this problem by Matom\"aki and Shao~\cite{matomaki-shao} and only gives a relatively weak saving on the exceptional set, as mentioned above.
 Our strategy, inspired by work of the first author~\cite{grimmelt-nonneg} and Green's recent work~\cite{green-sarkozy}, is to construct a non-negative approximant to Chen's sieve $\omega_{\text{Chen}}$ that makes it possible to restore~\eqref{eq:sievelowerbounds}.
-Roughly speaking, the strategy is based on three ingredients: \begin{itemize} \item We replace the circle method and the transference principle with a more general physical space approximation principle. \item We treat sieves efficiently by using a power-saving Bombieri--Vinogradov theorem for large moduli and by adapting the fundamental lemma of sieve theory to our additive setting. \item We prove that primes can be replaced by the Cram\'er model\footnote{This model, also known as the Cram\'er--Granville model and used in many other recent works on additive problems for the primes (see e.g.~\cite{tt-jems},~\cite{green-sarkozy},~\cite{MSTT},~\cite{MRSTT},~\cite{leng}), is a normalised indicator of integers having no small prime factors; see~\eqref{eq:Cramer} below.} in an approximate sense. \end{itemize}
+Roughly speaking, the strategy is based on three ingredients: \begin{itemize} \item We use Fourier closeness to approximate by suitable arithmetic functions. \item We treat sieves efficiently by using a power-saving Bombieri--Vinogradov theorem for large moduli and by adapting the fundamental lemma of sieve theory to our additive setting. \item We prove that primes can be replaced by the Cram\'er model\footnote{This model, also known as the Cram\'er--Granville model and used in many other recent works on additive problems for the primes (see e.g.~\cite{tt-jems},~\cite{green-sarkozy},~\cite{MSTT},~\cite{MRSTT},~\cite{leng}), is a normalised indicator of integers having no small prime factors; see~\eqref{eq:Cramer} below.} in an approximate sense. \end{itemize}

 Similarly to other works that consider the power-saving regime (for example,~\cite{mv}, \cite{green-roth}), we need to consider the effect of a possible exceptional zero separately.
 See Subsection~\ref{subsec:introexc} for more details.